MicrosoftLearning/mslearn-fabric/Instructions/Labs/04-ingest-pipeline.md

 ---

-# Ingest data with a pipeline
+# Use a Spark notebook in a pipeline

 A data lakehouse is a common analytical data store for cloud-scale analytics solutions.
 One of the core tasks of a data engineer is to implement and manage the ingestion of data from multiple operational data sources into the lakehouse.
 In Microsoft Fabric, you can implement *extract, transform, and load* (ETL) or *extract, load, and transform* (ELT) solutions for data ingestion through the creation of *pipelines*.